North of Ordinary:

 February 18 - September 10, 2017

-The exhibition draws on an extraordinary 2015 donation to Glenbow of almost 500 vintage negatives from the Moodies, as well as the photographers' diaries, reports, and photo registers.
-This gives us an almost-unheard-of opportunity to use the creators' own words to describe their work.
+North of Ordinary draws on an extraordinary 2015 donation to Glenbow of almost 500 vintage negatives (including glass plates, nitrate and lantern slides), as well as the photographers' diaries, reports, and photo registers.
+This gives us an almost-unheard-of opportunity to use the Moodies' own words to describe their work.
+Most of the photographs in this exhibition are accompanied by quotes and stories from Geraldine and Douglas' diaries about the people or places in the images.